 Thesis/Paper Requirements

-If a thesis or paper is required for the completion of the student’s master program, the supervisor must be a member of the Graduate Faculty recommended by the chair of the program granting the degree and approved by the OR committee as qualified to supervise thesis or paper research work in operations research.
+If a thesis or paper is required for the completion of the student’s Master’s Program, the supervisor must be a member of the Graduate Faculty recommended by the chair of the program granting the degree and approved by the OR Committee as qualified to supervise thesis or paper research work in operations research.
 The reader of a thesis or paper must be an OR faculty member.
-In case of a thesis, the reader also should be an outside unit member from the student’s major program.
+In case of a thesis, the reader also should be an outside unit member from the student’s Major Program.